TenzinPlatter/dotfiles/README.md

     1. Put git repo on machine specific branch
     2. Make sure it is setup to track a remote branch
     3. Enable user systemd service
-    - Debug any issues by looking at logs in: journalctl --user -u dotfiles-watcher.service -f
+    - Debug any issues by looking at logs with: journalctl --user -u dotfiles-watcher.service -f